-As described in Section 3.1, there are no time-series data on benthos which allow long-term trends (i.e., spanning several decades) in the North Sea as a whole to be identified or interpreted.
+As described in Section 3.1, there are no time-series data on benthos which allow for the identification or interpretation of long-term trends (i.e., spanning several decades) in the North Sea as a whole.

-Inshore species and communities are vulnerable to a wide range of natural and anthropogenic sources of mortality but, for those inhabiting sandy substrates in exposed areas, they are generally the most resilient.
-The consequences of anthropogenic influences for the fauna of stable deposits (inshore and offshore) may be considered to be more significant, because of prolonged rates of recovery due to the longer life-spans and intermittent recruitment success of a number of the characterising species.
+Inshore species and communities are vulnerable to a wide range of natural and anthropogenic sources of mortality, but those inhabiting sandy substrates in exposed areas are generally the most resilient.
+The consequences of anthropogenic influences for the fauna of stable deposits (inshore and offshore) may be considered to be more significant, because of prolonged rates of recovery due to the longer life-spans and intermittent recruitment success of a number of the characterizing species.

-Assessments of the distribution and abundance of conspicuous species relative to known sources of mortality are useful means to give a perspective on the importance of fishing practises.
+Assessments of the distribution and abundance of conspicuous species relative to known sources of mortality are a useful means for gaining a perspective on the importance of fishing practices.
 As such, the selection of appropriate 'indicators' for future quantitative study is to be recommended.
 The Study Group did not discuss how they should be identified or monitored.
-There has been particular interest in Echinocardium cordatum and Arctica islandica (see Section 6.3.1) where the scale of fisheries-generated mortality may be such as to far exceed other sources of mortality.
-Swept area estimates for the North Sea suggest that in a number of sub-areas, fishing pressures should be sufficient to significantly reduce populations of these two species.
-However, reference to the results from the 1986 North Sea Benthos Survey (Figures 7.2.1.1 and 7.2.1.2) shows that populations of both are widespread and - at least for

-Echinocardium cordatum in the central southern North Sea - consistent with earlier studies (e.g., Ursin, 1960).
+There has been particular interest in Echinocardium cordatum and Arctica islandica (see Section 6.3.1) where the scale of fisheriesgenerated mortality may be such as to far exceed other sources of mortality.
+Swept-area estimates for the North Sea suggest that in a number of NSTF subregions, fishing pressures should be sufficient to significantly reduce populations of these two species.
+However, reference to the results from the 1986 North Sea Benthos Survey (Figures 7.2.1.1 and 7.2.1.2) shows that populations of both species are widespread and-at least for Echinocardium cordatum in the central southern North Sea-consistent with earlier studies (e.g., Ursin, 1960).

 However, alternative effects of a more subtle nature may also be significant, e.g., regular disturbance may favour opportunistic or physically robust species.
-This may be reflected in changes in community structure or function, with consequences for higher trophic levels, but not necessarily in significant mortality - and certainly not global extinction - of conspicuous species.
+This may be reflected in changes in community structure or function, with consequences for higher trophic levels, but not necessarily in significant mortality-and certainly not global extinction-of conspicuous species.
 It is clear that further work is required on the processes determining population and community responses to physical perturbations before definitive statements can be made.
-Direct mortality rates have been measured for few species and on local scales.
+Direct mortality rates have been measured for few species and only at the local scale.
 We know little about trophic linkages of benthos, about benthic-pelagic coupling, about habitat specificity of benthic populations and factors which influence recruitment and recolonization.